 Training records include the following:

 Training certificates received by employees will be forwarded to the Personnel Services Unit and will be maintained in their training file.

 A record of training courses provided to personnel will be maintained by the Personnel Services Unit.
 In-house training course records will include:

 Information regarding outside training courses (e.g., WSCJTC Courses) will be documented and reported on the Personnel Services Unit's year-end operational summary.
 This summary will include the number of hours of training received by each Department employee.

 Upon request, each employee will receive a year-end summary of his/her training.

-With the exception of a release of training summary to each employee, training records will not be released by the Department to anyone outside the Department, without the approval of the Chief of Police.
+With the exception of a release of training summary to each employee, training records will not be released by the Department to anyone outside the Department, without the approval of the Chief of Police or his/her designee.